Dan Harmon

-Daniel James Harmon (born January 3, 1973) is an American writer, producer, and actor.
-He is best known as the creator and producer of the NBC/Yahoo!
-Screen sitcom Community (2009–2015), creator and host of the comedy podcast Harmontown (2012–2019), co-creator of the Adult Swim animated sitcom Rick and Morty (2013–present) and its subsequent franchise along with Justin Roiland, and co-founder of the alternative television network and website Channel 101 along with Rob Schrab.
+Daniel James Harmon (born January 3, 1973) is an American television writer, producer, animator, and actor.
+He is best known as the creator and producer of the NBC sitcom Community (2009–2015), creator and host of the comedy podcast Harmontown (2012–2019), creator of the Adult Swim animated sitcom Rick and Morty (2013–present) and its subsequent franchise along with Justin Roiland where he voices Birdperson, co-founder of the alternative television network and website Channel 101 along with Rob Schrab, and creator of Fox animated sitcom Krapopolis (2023–present).

 Early life

 Daniel James Harmon was born in Milwaukee, Wisconsin, on January 3, 1973.
 He graduated from Brown Deer High School in Brown Deer, Wisconsin, and attended Marquette University.
 He briefly attended Glendale Community College in Glendale, California, an experience which would later form the basis of his sitcom Community.

 Career

 Early career (1996–2008)

 Harmon was a member of ComedySportz in Milwaukee, alongside Rob Schrab, a member of the sketch troupe The Dead Alewives.
 They produced an album, Take Down the Grand Master, in 1996.
 Harmon frequently appeared at Milwaukee's Safehouse free comedy stage early in his career.
 A notable routine was a song about masturbation.

 Harmon co-created the television pilot Heat Vision and Jack (starring Owen Wilson and Jack Black) and several Channel 101 shows, some featuring Black, Drew Carey, and Sarah Silverman.
 He co-created Comedy Central's The Sarah Silverman Program and served as head writer for several episodes.

 Harmon portrayed a highly fictionalized version of Ted Templeman on two episodes of the Channel 101 web series Yacht Rock, a satirical history of soft rock, featuring stories about Templeman's collaborations with The Doobie Brothers, Michael McDonald and Van Halen.
 He was the creator, executive producer, and a featured performer in Acceptable.TV, a Channel 101-based sketch show airing for eight episodes in March 2007 on VH1.
 He and Rob Schrab co-wrote the screenplay for the Academy Award-nominated film Monster House.
 He is credited with writing part of Rob Schrab's comic book series Scud: The Disposable Assassin, as well as the spin-off comic series La Cosa Nostroid.